pipolinlab/ExplorePipolin/README.md

  * `N` — index of a found pipolin
  * `vN` — index of a reconstructed variant (each pipolin can be reconstructed in different ways)

+NOTE: When alternative orientations of the piPolB-containing fragment are possible, both reconstructions are generated.
+The structure denoted as `v0` will include piPolB gene pointing toward the attR (usually overlaps with tRNA).
+The alternative pipolin with the piPolB gene leftwards referred as `v1`.

  * `<type>` — can be `complete` (att---pol---att), `truncated` (att---pol---) or
    `minimal` (---pol---)
  * `<ext>` — file extension (`.fa`, `.gff`, `.gbk`)